JohnLCaron/rlauxe/README.md

 2. CVRS are available for all ballots, but some CVRs cannot be matched to physical ballots.
 The unmatched ballots are in one or more _pools_ for which subtotals are available.
 (This is the San Francisco case where mail-in ballots have matched CVRS, and in-person precinct votes have unmatched CVRs).
+3. CVRS are not available, but batch subtotals are available from whicj OneAudit pools can be created.

-In both cases we use the average assorter value in a pool as the assort value of the (missing) CVR.
+In all cases we use the average assorter value in a pool as the assort value of the (missing) CVR.
 When a ballot has been chosen for hand audit:

 1. If it has a CVR, use the standard CLCA overstatement assorter.